-On the survey, the birth weight trait of calves is divided in 12 classes of 5 kg each.
-The lowest class is for calves of 22 kg and less, the next class is for 23-27 kg, etc. The highest class is for calves of 73 kg or more.
-The farmer gives a score to the weight class of the calf born.
-For the breeding value estimation these weight classes are converted into kilograms.
+On the survey, the birth weight trait of calves was divided in 12 classes of 5 kg each.
+The lowest class was for calves of 22 kg and less, the next class was for 23-27 kg, etc. The highest class was for calves of 73 kg or more.
+The farmer gave a score to the weight class of the calf that was born.
+For the breeding value estimation these weight classes were converted into kilograms.